MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 ![Shows choices for text based facets](media/text-based-facets.png)

 Filters in these facets are sorted in descending order by count.
-The top 4 facet values are displayed by default.
-When there are more than 4 facet values, select the **Show more** link to expand the list and see up to 15 results.
+The top four facet values are displayed by default.
+When there are more than four facet values, select the **Show more** link to expand the list and see up to 15 results.

 Select each value to filter the search results to show only rows where the column has the value that you selected.